 Professional development for coaches is just as essential as professional development for the teachers that they serve.
 We have created a coach development model that provides an overview of how we developed our coaching systems.
 We begin with developing coaches in regards to content, pedagogical practices, and coaching practices.
 As we develop coaches we create the organizational systems and structures needed to provide and document coaching with teachers.
 We then move into the EQuIPD coaching model that contains 3 stages: introductory, development, and teacher professional development.
 This coaching cycle allows for teachers and coaches to collaborate to identify concepts and skills that need support through just-in-time professional development.

 What coaches do

 Facilitative coaching is a continuous, ongoing process for the teacher as well as the coach.
 Thus, coaches and teachers work as a team towards their goals.
-All their activities are documented in the form of coaching work plans, which provides a way to measure progress and accountability.
+All their activities are documented in the form of coaching work plans, which provide a way to measure progress and accountability.
 Another activity that our coaches and teachers learn a lot from is video analysis, wherein coaches and teachers analyze videos to learn best practices (as well as non-examples).
-Planning field trips for teachers which play an important rule in bridging the potential gap between the workplace and the classroom is another important part of our coaches’ specialization.
+Planning field trips for teachers which play an important role in bridging the potential gap between the workplace and the classroom is another important part of our coaches’ specialization.
 Apart from planning professional development sessions, our coaches also regularly hone their writing skills via broad scope writing, i.e., articles for newsletters and blogs, and peer-reviewed journal articles.